 It is the intent of Bouncing Bubbles Child Care to provide your child with many opportunities to investigate the world around them with concrete, hands-on learning activities.
 We feel that recreational TV and digital media time should be limited to no more than 30 minutes per week at child care.
 No screen time is allowed for children under 2 years of age.
 We feel young children learn best with hands-on activities using all their senses throughout the day.

 Children attending Bouncing Bubbles Child Care play outdoors daily when weather conditions do not pose a significant health risk (20 or colder/90 or warmer).
 Activities include structured play (led by an adult) and free play (not led by an adult).
 In the event of inclement weather, structured physical activity will be provided indoors (dance, yoga, physical games).
-Staff participates in physical activities to encourage child participation.
+The provider participates in physical activities to encourage child participation.
 Physical activity is never withheld as a form of punishment.

 - Toddlers participate in 60-90 minutes per day of moderate to vigorous physical activity.
 Preschoolers participate in 90-120 minutes per day of moderate to vigorous physical activity.